NBR: Neutralization Based Reclamation: Related Work

-Optimistic Access (OA) and Automatic Optimistic Access (AOA)~\cite{cohen2015efficient,cohen2015automatic} proposed a particularly interesting approach: optimistically allow threads to \textit{accesses reclaimed nodes}, and verify \textit{after the fact} that the access was safe.
+Optimistic Access (OA) and Automatic Optimistic Access (AOA)~\cite{cohen2015efficient,cohen2015automatic} proposed a particularly interesting approach: they optimistically allow threads to \textit{accesses reclaimed nodes}, and verify \textit{after the fact} that the access was safe.
 This requires an assumption that either (a) memory will not be \func{free}d to the OS, or (B) any resulting trap/exception (such as a segmentation fault) will be caught and handled [opposing P3].
 Additionally, OA requires the programmer to transform data structures into a \textit{normalized form}~\cite{timnat2014practical} (which is similar to, but not the same as, the form we assume in this paper), and instrument every read/write/CAS [opposing P3].
 AOA automates this transformation with compiler support (for data structures that \textit{have} a normalized form).
 Unfortunately, it doesn't appear that AOA has been ported to modern compilers.
-The need for a normalized form was eliminated in Free Access (FA)~\cite{cohen2018every}, which proposed another compiler extension to perform automatic instrumentation surrounding writes, and blocks of consecutive independent reads.
-FA is a general technique that has been shown to be comparable to HPBR~\cite{cohen2018every} [opposing P1].
-In contrast, our work targets applications that can benefit from the higher performance handcrafted SMR.
+The need for a normalized form was eliminated in Free Access (FA)~\cite{cohen2018every}, which used a compiler extension to perform automatic instrumentation of writes and blocks of consecutive independent reads.
+FA is a general technique that has been shown to have comparable performance to HPBR~\cite{cohen2018every} [opposing P1].
+In contrast, our work targets applications that can benefit from the high performance handcrafted SMR.